saurav-sinha-3141/notepad-sharp/README.md

 ## Introduction

 **notepad-sharp** is a utility that lets you create Windows commands effortlessly.
-By using your preferred programming language (Python, Java, C, etc.), you can customize and extend the functionality of your Windows Command Prompt.
+Just by using python you can customize and extend the functionality of your Windows Command Prompt.

 ## Installation